 His ongoing project has taken form in a wide variety of media.
 Early explorations were presented as intermedia performances (a major work was featured at the New Music America Festival in 1987).
 Experimental books and manuscripts which were often acquired for the Special Collections of the libraries of art institutions were also produced.
-Collections: The Museum of Modern Art, New York (extensive collection of project documentation and early artist’s books–search via NYARC-Discovery); The Brooklyn Museum; King Stephen Museum, Hungary; Staatliche Museen zu Berlin, Germany; Staatsgalerie, Stuttgart; India’s National Institute of Design; Getty Research Institute; as well as the Special Collections of academic libraries including: Yale University; Stanford University; Harvard University; University of Pennsylvania; Amherst College; University of Chicago; University of California at Santa Barbara; University of California at Los Angeles; Oberlin College; Ohio State University; Indiana University; University of Texas at Austin; Claremont Colleges; University of Washington; Boise State University; Virginia Commonwealth University; (search WorldCat.org: ‘Michael Winkler‘ or ‘Michael Joseph Winkler’; for info on access to work in Special Collections).
-A large number of drawings and other works from the 80’s and 90’s are included in the Ruth and Marvin Sackner Collection of Language-Based Art (University of Iowa).
+Major collections include: Museum of Modern Art and Brooklyn Museum in New York (search via NYARC-Discovery); Staatliche Museen zu Berlin, Germany; Staatsgalerie, Stuttgart; as well as the Special Collections of academic libraries including: Yale University; Stanford University; and University of California at Los Angeles (search WorldCat.org: ‘Michael Winkler‘ or ‘Michael Joseph Winkler’ for info on access to work in Special Collections).
+A large number of works including drawings, books, and project documentation from the 80’s and 90’s are archived in the Ruth and Marvin Sackner Collection of Language-Based Art housed at the University of Iowa.
 Corporate collections include Seybert and Rahier, Immenhausen, Germany (commission, 2013); Daimler Mercedes-Benz, Kassel, Germany (commission, 2015).

 His interdisciplinary project has attracted support in the literary community.
 It was featured in the landmark anthology, IMAGINING LANGUAGE in the company of work by authors such as James Joyce, Victor Hugo, and Louis Braille (MIT Press; Ed: Rasula & McCaffery).